mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 <img src="04-uncertainty_files/figure-html/unnamed-chunk-11-1.png" width="672" />

 In the next chunk of code we define a function that iterates over every edge in the simulated network we just created and defines each edge as either present or absent using a simple random binomial with the probability set by the edge weight as described above.
-The output of this function (edge_liklihood) is a list object that contains "nsim" igraph network objects that are candidate networks of the original.
+The output of this function (`edge_liklihood`) is a list object that contains `nsim` `igraph` network objects that are candidate networks of the original.

 Next, in order to extract values of interest from these candidate networks, we created another function called "compile_stat" that could be modified for any measure of interest.
-This function iterates over all "nsim" networks in the "net_list" list object and calculates "degree" in this case returning the results as a simple matrix.
-It is then possible to compare things like average degree or the distribution of degree for particular nodes across all of the canddiate networks.
+This function iterates over all `nsim` networks in the `net_list` list object and calculates `degree` in this case returning the results as a simple matrix.
+It is then possible to compare things like average degree or the distribution of degree for particular nodes across all of the candidate networks.

 ```r